DHTMLX/gantt-docs/data/api/refs/gantt_methods.md

 - api/gantt_getlightboxtype.md - returns the name of the active lighbox's structure
 - api/gantt_getlightboxvalues.md - returns values of the lightbox's sections
 - api/gantt_getlink.md - returns the dependency link object by the specified id
+- api/gantt_getlinkcount.md - returns the number of all dependency links presented in the Gantt chart
 - api/gantt_getlinknode.md - returns the HTML element of the specified dependency link
 - api/gantt_getlinks.md - returns all links presented in the Gantt chart
 - api/gantt_getmarker.md - gets the marker's object